 15. Safflower Oil

-Known for its high smoke point, this is a popular oil used in restaurants.
+Safflower oil has a high smoke point and is popular in restaurants.
 Its neutral flavor is great for baking, roasting, and frying.
 Use a 1:1 ratio of safflower oil in place of coconut oil.

 16. Shea Butter